 - To monitor, record, store and use service communications we have with you.
 This helps us to improve the quality of our customer service, to confirm any instructions you give us, and/or for training and development.

 - To promote our people, services and the content on which we have been engaged.
-For example, by listing the Credits (the names and job titles) of the cast and crew of content on which PFL and DNEG worked, and by creating news and press releases.
+For example, by listing the Credits (the names and job titles) of the cast and crew of content on which PFL and DNEG worked, by nominating PFL and DNEG people for awards consideration and by creating news and press releases.

 - To protect or enforce our rights or the rights of any third party and prevent and detect fraud, including by analysing activity on our network to help block unauthorised or illegitimate content, publication of or access to it.